margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 * This service should perform a fetch every 30 seconds and add the new records to the data-lake.
 * You should store these files in some way that makes it easy to load in aggregate by Spark (e.g. JSON files in a sub-directory with timstamp in the name)

-A couple additional reminders:
+### Additional Hints

 * The program your container runs should not exit or else the container shuts down.
 You need to make your initial command retrieve results, then wait in an infinite loop.
 *  I recommend you write your program in a language that is supported by AWS Lambda because thisi is how we will deploy this component to the cloud.

 ## TF-IDF Matrix Calculator
 You will write a pyspark application that reads the contents of your data-lake, and computes the TF-IDF matrix and store it in our `warehouse` volume -- e.g. as a parquet file.
+See the Backgrounder below for more information on TF-IDF.

 ### Component Requirements

+* This program should generate a matrix where each row represents the a Mastodon-user and each column represents a word from our vocabulary.
 * You will implement a docker-service that uses pyspark to recompute the TF-IDF every 5 minutes.

-Additional reminders:
+### Additional Hints

+* Consider aggregating all text for each user, then performing the term-count.
+* Also, consider filtering your text to remove terms that are not useful for the task of categorizing.
+Here are some ideas to try:
+    * turn all input into lower-case.
+    * Remove obvious non-words -- i.e. numbers, errant punctuation, etc.
+    * Remove extremely rare words -- i.e. those that appears in only one document.
 * Like your extractor, this program should run in an infinite loop.
 * In order to run Spark you should base this container off of the spark image.
 You can look at `jupyter` or `rest` for an example to follow.
+*

 ## REST API